Katakrima

 contentment in what it carries,

-when men prithee always to be more?
+when men beg always to be more?

 It is their mass,